hanhee-song/slic/README.md

 4. Private and Group Messaging

-*Note: gifs will be added once notifications are implemented*

 #### Users

 Users can sign up for Slic or log in via the front page.
 Slic will automatically redirect users to the login page when the user attempts to view a channel without being logged in.
 A guest login is conveniently provided for quick access to Slic's features.